twine - Man Page

 • upload_settings -- The configured options related to uploading to a repository.

 • dists -- The distribution files to upload to the repository.
-This can also include .asc files; the GPG signatures will be added to the corresponding uploads.
+This can also include .asc and .attestation files, which will be added to their respective file uploads.

 Raises